Definitions:

 Biological Level of Analysis (SAQ)

-2. Explain why the reductionist approach is regarded as controversial.
+1. Explain how determinism relates to the biological perspective.2.
+Explain why the reductionist approach is regarded as controversial.

 3. Describe one study from the biological perspective and discuss how this study has contributed to our understanding of behavior.